 - Next,pan fry the tofu and chickpeas.
 Add 1 tbsp of oil to wok.
 Once heated, add in your cubed tofu and chickpeas.
 Fry until sides of tofu and chickpeas begin to brown, stirring occasionally while cooking.
 Add in nutritional yeast, garlic powder, and salt and cook an additional 2 minutes until tofu and chickpeas are evenly coated.
 Remove from wok and set aside.

-- Add in your coconut milk to the pepper and onion mix, stir, and cook 5 minutes.
-Next add in your tofu and chickpea mixture, reduce the heat to a simmer, and cook for an additional 5 minutes.
+- Add in the coconut milk and lime juice to the pepper and onion mix, stir, and cook 5 minutes.
+Next add in the tofu and chickpea mixture, reduce the heat to a simmer, and cook for an additional 5 minutes.
 Remove the pan from the heat and let sit for 5-10 minutes before serving to help the curry sauce thicken.

 - Pour your basil curry on top of the rice.
 Top with diced avocado and fresh Thai basil.
 Enjoy!